 The original chapel from the second half of the 14th century consisted of two floors, a stair tower on the south side and an entrance from the east.
 In 1396, a long, six-bay nave was erected on its western side, reinforced from the outside with regularly spaced buttresses, between which large pointed windows were pierced.
 The monastery buildings were situated between the northern wall of the church and the Radunia channel.
 They consisted of two garths adjacent to the church, surrounded by residential and economic wings.
 Only the eastern courtyard was connected with cloisters.

-The second stage of the church construction, that is the erection of the northern nave, was completed around 1416.
-At that time, the original external wall of the nave was demolished and a row of pillars was placed in its place.
-In the wall of the newly built aisle, an ambulatory for nuns, which is a characteristic architectural feature of the Bridgettine churches, was incorporated.
-The western wall of the Maria Magdalena Chapel was also removed to form a chancel arch.
-In 1512, the southern aisle was built with a row of tall windows and an entrance from the south and west.
-Along with the addition of successive aisles, the chancel and sacristy were also erected.
+The second stage of the church construction, i.e. the building of the northern aisle, was completed around 1416.
+At that time, the original outer wall of the nave was demolished and a row of pillars was placed in its place.
+An ambulatory for nuns, which was a characteristic architectural element of the Brigid Sisters’ churches, has been integrated into the wall of the newly built aisle.
+The western wall of the chapel of Mary Magdalene was also removed, creating an arch.
+In 1512, the southern aisle was erected with a row of tall windows and an entrance from the south and west.
+Along with the addition of aisle, a chancel and sacristy were also built.